Making diet and lifestyle changes to manage chronic illnesses like MS can be challenging, but with the right mindset, anything is possible.

 It's been known by experts in the field of nutrition for a long time that the food we eat has a direct influence on our health and wellbeing.
 It should therefore be obvious that food can also prevent or even reverse these chronic health conditions.
 Much of the evidence towards the development of Multiple Sclerosis points towards inflammatory foods, in particular animal products and processed foods.
 Dairy is particularly bad and acts as a catalyst in the development of a chronic health condition like MS.

 Roy Swanks work indicated that a low saturated fat diet helped to prevent the progression of MS, which gives people immense hope that they can take control of the disease.
 George Jelinek took his work further and developed Overcoming MS (OMS), a total lifestyle approach to managing the disease.

 Fear is a great motivator for change.
 It can motivate you to change your lifestyle completely.
 Rebecca ate a standard Australian diet for 40 years, then was diagnosed with a potentially debilitating condition.
-After reading the work by Swank, Jelinek and other leading researchers in the field of MS, Rebecca adopted a whole food, plant-based diet with no added oils.
+After reading the work by Swank, Jelinek and other leading researchers in the field of MS, Rebecca adopted a low fat, whole food, plant-based diet.

 There is so much we can do to prevent the progression of MS and other chronic illnesses and to help take the necessary steps to recovery.

 There is more than one diet promoted as being beneficial for people with MS. One underlying factor of them all is that they encourage people to eat large amounts of brightly coloured fruits and vegetables that are low in calories and high in essential plant nutrients.
 These foods benefit people with MS as they are anti-inflammatory.
 Much of the scientific evidence to date suggests that avoiding all processed foods, meat, fish, eggs and dairy is essential to reducing inflammation and staying well.